aspilla/asMOD/asAutoMarker/README.md

     *   Does not work in other situations (e.g., raids, the field, or when not in the tank role).

 ## Settings
 * Refer to the video below for how to configure settings.
 * Turn the `TankHealerMark` tank/healer auto-marking feature on/off.
 * Turn the `MouseOverMark` mouseover marking feature on/off.
 * `NPC Table` allows editing of your own NPC marker table.
 0 means no marker, 1 means only change the nameplate color when using asNameplates, and 2 means automatic marking is possible.
 Unregistered NPCs follow the default NPC Table criteria.
-(This option is shared with account)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aQGkIO-bjbI?si=nDRGb98zrA5CWGEk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---
 # asAutoMarker (내부전쟁 시즌 2)